Skip to main content

 Testability determines how easily we can write and maintain automated tests that verify system correctness.
 High testability leads to better quality, faster development, and greater confidence in changes.

-1. Hexagonal Architecture Enables Pure Unit Testing
+1. Pure Logic Enables Fast Unit Testing

 Architectural Choice